hl2vr/hl2vr.github.io/_pages/howto.md

 ---

 Steam considers Half-Life 2 VR Mod, HL2VR Episode One, and HL2VR Episode Two as separate titles (just like the flat versions).
 Thus, your SteamVR bindings do not automatically carry over from one to the other.
-So if you've changed your bindings from the defaults, you'll need to manually copy them over to the other titles:
+So if you've changed your bindings from the defaults, and want the others to use the same, you'll need to manually copy them over to the other titles.

-Your custom bindings are stored in *My Documents\steamvr\input*.
-The binds have a file name of *steam.app.*[App ID]*_*[Controller]*.json*.
+Your custom bindings are stored in *My Documents\steamvr\input*
+The binds have a name of *steam.app.*[App ID]*_*[Controller]*.json*.
 (For example, HL2VR Oculus bindings file would use *steam.app.658920_oculus_touch.json*)

 1. Make a copy a copy of the file corresponding to the game you've already customized.
 2. Rename it to use the new App ID.